NGSEP/NGSEPcore/README.txt

 WARNING: The default minimum genotype quality of the variants detector (0) will maximize the number of called variants at the cost of generating some false positives in samples with small coverage or high sequencing error rates.
-For conservative variant calling use:
+For conservative variant calling in whole genome sequencing use:

 java -jar NGSEPcore.jar FindVariants -maxAlnsPerStartPos 2 -minQuality 40 -maxBaseQS 30 <REFERENCE> <INPUT_FILE> <OUTPUT_PREFIX>

+If interested in structural variation, you can add the options to run read depth (RD) and read pair (RP) approaches to identify structural variation:

+java -jar NGSEPcore.jar FindVariants -runRD -runRP -maxAlnsPerStartPos 2 -minQuality 40 -maxBaseQS 30 <REFERENCE> <INPUT_FILE> <OUTPUT_PREFIX>

-If the error rate towards the three prime end increases over 2% you can also use the option -ignore3 to ignore errors at those read positions or use the Clip command (see below).
+If the error rate towards the three prime end increases over 2% you can also use the option -ignore3 to ignore errors at those read positions.
 If the reference genome has lowercase characters for repetitive regions (usually called softmasked), these regions can be directly filtered using the option -ignoreLowerCaseRef.
 These regions can always be filtered in later stages of the analysis using the FilterVCF command.

 WARNING 2: For RAD Sequencing or GBS samples, using the default value of the parameter to control for PCR duplicates (maxAlnsPerStartPos) will yield very